wp-plugins/wurfl-image-tailor-connector/readme.txt

 == Installation ==

-No surprises here:
+= No surprises here: =

- 1. Install the plugin via the WordPress "Plugins > Add New" admin area or upload it to the "/wp-content/plugins/" directory.
+ 1. Install the plugin via "Plugins > Add New".
  2. Activate the plugin.
  3. It should simply work!
  4. De-activate the plugin to disable it.